-Bank accounts are vital for businesses.
-Contrary to popular belief, there isn’t a cannabis banking crisis.
-However, getting a bank account for a cannabis business can be more complicated than it is in other industries.
+Contrary to what’s widely reporting by the media, cannabis banking no longer an issue.
+Bank accounts are widely available to cannabis businesses buy getting a bank account for a cannabis business is more complicated than in other industries.
 Here’s what you should know.

 Wherever you’re located, you’ll need to register your business with your local corporation commission.
 Banks and credit unions check that your business is listed there, and is in good standing, before they will even consider giving you a bank account.
 This goes for all industries, not just cannabis.
 There, you’ll need to include your meeting minutes showcasing who your business owners are, any people with voting rights, and other stakeholders.
 We’ll get back to this later.